How We Buy Houses

 We will present you with a reasonable, no-pressure offer.

-If you accept our proposal, we will work to close the sale within seven days.
+If you accept our proposal, we will close the sale within seven days.

 Selling a property in Louisiana is now less complicated than before.
 With our services, you can now sell your property easily and directly.
 We have successfully eliminated the role of third-party players like realtors in property sales.
 As actual buyers, we will buy your property as it is and give you a price that matches its value.